Data Selection for LLM Alignment Using Fine-Grained Preferences: Appendix: Experimental Supplementary

 \subsection{Detailed Win Score across Test Datasets}

-We report detailed win scores on each specific test set from the pairwise evaluation in Tables~\ref{aptab: tab6.1}--\ref{aptab: tab6.3}.
-Our method achieves superior win scores with a smaller selection budget, underscoring its effectiveness in accurately identifying the most valuable data subsets.
-Concurrently, we observe that as the budget becomes large, the AW metric for specific ablation methods approaches or even exceeds that of our method.
-However, as illustrated in Figure~\ref{apfig:pic5}, our approach consistently maintains a lead on the LC metric.
+We report detailed win scores on each specific test set from the pairwise evaluation in Tables~\ref{aptab:aw-llama-uf10}-\ref{aptab:aw-qwen-hs}.
+Our method achieves superior win scores under a smaller selection budget, underscoring its effectiveness in accurately identifying the most valuable data subsets.
+Concurrently, we observe that as the budget becomes large, the AW metric for specific methods approaches or even exceeds that of our method.
+However, as illustrated in the LC performance variation with selection budget, our approach consistently maintains a lead on the LC metric.
 We attribute this phenomenon to two factors.
 First, it is reasonable that the performance of different methods gradually converges as the training subset expands.
 Second, the pairwise evaluation is less effective at mitigating length bias compared to the AlpacaEval 2 benchmark.
 Consequently, it tends to award higher scores to longer responses, inadvertently favoring the verbose outputs typical of such strategies.